 As stated previously, ProNourish is not specifically intended for weight loss.
-The protein content in both shakes is similar however.
+The protein content in both shakes is similar, however.
 The 18 Shake has more fiber.
-Also, fiber in the 18 shake comes from Fibersol-2, a man-made fiber that has some weight loss-evidence.
+Also, the fiber in the 18 shake comes from Fibersol-2, a man-made fiber that has some weight loss evidence.

 In theory, protein and type of fiber used in the 18 Shake might help it win out over ProNourish in a weight loss competition although that is just speculation.
 To my knowledge, no head-to-head clinical studies of these two products has been undertaken.

 Does ProNourish Shake Contain Gluten?